Dental Assistant Certification Requirements

 While enrolled in an associate's degree program in dental assisting, students learn how to recognize, identify and clean basic dental equipment.
 They learn the basics of dental radiology and oral health maintenance, and they're often required to complete a supervised, practical course in dental assisting techniques and chairside assistance before graduation.
 Several states in the U.S. require that dental assistants hold the Certified Dental Assistant (CDA®) certification from the Dental Assisting National Board (DANB), which offers three eligibility pathways.

-Students who aspire to become certified dental assistants will need a high school diploma or a GED.
+Students who aspire to earn a dental assistant certification will need a high school diploma or a GED.
 Those who earned high marks in mathematics, social science and English communication will likely do well in these programs.

 Most courses found within an educational program in dental assisting are practical in nature, and they provide students with the exact skill sets they will need to gain certification in the field.
 Some such courses include:

 - Dental profession basics

 - Dental language

 Employment Outlook and Salary Info